durbachakraborty103/Task-Management-System/README.md

 07.10.25(TUESDAY):Today I researched how to implement an email notification system for my website.
 I learned about different types of notification emails, best practices for delivery and spam protection, and compared providers like Mailgun, SendGrid, and Amazon SES.
 I also created a detailed plan covering setup, backend integration, monitoring, and deployment.
 Next, I’ll design templates and integrate the chosen email service with the website backend.

+08.10.25(WEDNESDAY): Daily Report: Development of mail notifications continues.
+A discrepancy is noted between Tinker and application logs.
+While Tinker commands confirm successful mail dispatch, corresponding entries are absent in the application's log files.
+This suggests a potential misconfiguration in the logging channel for the mail service or the environment context when executed via the web route.
+The immediate focus is to audit the logging configuration and ensure the mail facade uses the correct channel to provide a clear audit trail.

+09.10.25(THURSDAY):Today, I worked on fixing an issue in my project where the log file appeared corrupted and displayed text in Chinese.
+This problem affected the mail notification functionality.
+I analyzed the log configuration and tried resolving the encoding issue to restore proper logging and email notifications.
+Further debugging is in progress to ensure the log file records correctly and the mail feature functions smoothly.